Loading617/ForDaWebEmulator/README.md

 ## ForDaWebEmulator
-A Emulator For The Web focused on GameCube, PS2, DreamCast, Saturn & CD
+A Emulator For The Web focused on GameCube, PS2, Dreamcast, Saturn & CD